-Frame Rush: A Place for Screendance is a two-day festival taking place at The Place in London, UK on 15th-16th March 2019.
+Frame Rush: A Place for Screendance is a two-day festival taking place annually at The Place in London, in March.

-Frame Rush celebrates screendance as an audio-visual form at the cutting edge of artistic innovation.
+Frame Rush 2019 celebrated screendance as an audio-visual form at the cutting edge of artistic innovation, with five screenings over two days.

-From the psychological to the abstract, the personal to the political, and past to present, we aim to show work which is meaningful, thought-provoking and experimental, and which cultivates dialogues across cultures, contexts and locations.
+From the psychological to the abstract, the personal to the political, and past to present, we showed work we found meaningful, thought-provoking and experimental, and which cultivates dialogues across cultures, contexts and locations.

 The work is drawn from all genres of dance and film styles through an open call and by invitation.
 We support artists who are changing narratives within the industry and actively encourage work driven by female, BAME and LGBTQ+ artists.

-Submissions for Frame Rush are free and open to all, from professionals to students.
-We are inviting works that express the inter-connectivity of screen and dance.
+Submissions for Frame Rush are open to all, from professionals to students.

 The call for submissions is now closed.